resiprocate/resiprocate/main/reTurn/README.txt

 Client TODO
 -----------
-- allow allocation refreshed to be triggered from socket receive (currently must be calling send)
+- allow automatic allocation refreshes to be triggered from socket receive (currently must be calling a send fn)
 - retries should be paced at 500ms, 1000ms, 2000ms, etc. - after 442, 443, or 444 response - currently applications responsibility
 - DNS SRV Discovery - currently only does host record lookup (using ASIO)
-- Server Binding Usage - ability to handle Binding Requests, Shared Secret Requests (?)
-- Keep Alive Usage
 - Note: requests can be piplined - currently client does not send pipelined
 - client long term password use - auto re-request after 401
 - implement 300 Try-Alternate response - currently applications responsibility
 - Try next DNS entry on failure - currently applications responsibility
 - asyncronous support
+- keepalive usage
 - allow listen support for TCP/TLP sockets?